kwx4github/vimim/vimim/vimim.rst

 #. [done] add new hjkl menu key: =p= for copy & paste popupmenu list
 #. [done] add pictures of 5 shuangpin cloud input to show evidence
 #. [todo] [test] make sure no regression, following each item on manual
+#. [done] forced CLOUD: replace .. with , for most input methods
 #. [done] issue 15: set/reset lazyredrew for OneKey
 #. [done] issue 19: add s:shuangpin_keyboard to correct calculation
 #. [done] issue 18: vimim_tab_for_one_key: use <C-\> for <Tab>